 The quality of the surgical facility is very important.
 Your surgeon should operate in a facility that is clean, modern and accredited by the proper authorities.

-4. Tests, Lab Fees and X-Ray Fees
+4. Tests, Lab Fees, and X-Ray Fees

 Various tests are necessary for a safe weight loss procedure.
-Before surgery, the doctor may order assessments such as chest X rays, blood tests, chest X-rays, upper endoscopy, EKG, and an echocardiogram.
+Before surgery, your doctor may order assessments such as chest X rays, blood tests, chest X-rays, upper endoscopy, EKG, and an echocardiogram.
 You may also be checked for obesity-related medical conditions like sleep apnea, osteoarthritis, or diabetes.

 5. Filling and Adjusting the Gastric Band